matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 To encrypt a message in Matrix, a client

-- creates a Megolm session (if it does not already have a session that can still be used),
+- creates a Megolm session (if it does not already have a session that can still be used);
-- ensures that it has established an Olm session to all the other devices that are currently in the room,
+- ensures that it has established an Olm session to all the other devices that are currently in the room;
-- sends the Megolm session to each other device in the room,
+- sends the Megolm session to each other device in the room, using the Olm sessions established above;
-- encrypts the message using the Megolm session, and
+- encrypts the message using the Megolm session; and
 - sends the encrypted message to the room.

 To decrypt a message, a client